-The Littauer Center for Public Administration was built in 1931 and came to house the Graduate School of Public Administration in 1936 as a center for Business, Law, Economics, and Government.
-Now, the Littauer Center houses the Harvard University Department of Economics in the Faculty of Arts and Sciences.
+Following the acceptance of a $2 million gift by President Conant from alumnus Lucius N. Littauer in 1935 for a graduate school of public administration, the cornerstone of the Littauer Center for Public Administration was laid in May 1938.
+Littauer Center housed the new School of Public Administration as a center for Business, Law, Economics, and Government.
+Now, the Littauer Center houses the Department of Economics in the Harvard University Faculty of Arts and Sciences.

 Harvard’s Economics Department today is ranked among the top institutions in the world for teaching and research in the study of economics.
 The department has 59 faculty members who teach in the areas of Applied Theory, Behavioral and Experimental Economics, Contracts and Organizations, Econometrics, Development, Economic History, Environmental Economics, Finance, Health, Industrial Organization, International Economics and Trade, Labor, Law, Macroeconomics, Monetary and Fiscal Policy, Political Economy, Public Economics and Policy, Science, and Theory.

 The Department is home to the Quarterly Journal of Economics, which was established in 1886 as the first scholarly journal of economics in the English speaking world.
 The QJE is a world-ranked professional journal and ranks 8.147 on a 5-year impact factor.
 The journal is ranked 2/332 journals by impact factor.

 In 2013, the department had 3370 undergraduate enrollments in 82 Economics courses with active enrollment.
 The doctoral program received 638 applications from 67 countries with 34 admissions.